Azerbaijan–Spain relations: EU framework alignment

 Through Spain, an EU member, Azerbaijan engages on energy partnerships (e.g., EU gas imports), participates in the Eastern Partnership, and collaborates on climate (COP29) and regional security dialogues.

-Cultural, educational & parliamentary ties
+Cultural, educational and parliamentary ties

 Cultural and educational exchange

 Since 2008, the Azerbaijan University of Languages hosts a MAEC‑AECID Spanish lector and a Spanish cultural center, supported by scholarships and DELE exams.

 There was a Joint sports education MoU signed in 2010 and regular cultural programming via embassy cooperation.

 Nagorno‑Karabakh stance

 Historically, Spain backed UN resolutions condemning Armenian occupation in the 1990s.
-More recently, criticism emerged from some Spanish MPs regarding Azerbaijan's actions—though official gov’t policy remains supportive of Azerbaijan's territorial integrity.
+More recently, criticism emerged from Spanish MPs regarding Azerbaijan's military actions in Nagorno-Karabakh, as well as the destruction of Armenian cultural and historical heritages.
+On October 17, 2023, the Spanish Senate adopted an official declaration condemning the military operation carried out by Azerbaijan authorities “against the Armenian population of Nagorno-Karabakh that has led to the death of hundreds of Armenians and the mass exodus of thousands of people”.